 Flourless Monster Cookie Bars – These delicious peanut butter blondies are studded with rolled oats, chocolate chips, and chocolate candies.
 Plus, they’re gluten free and dairy free!
-The perfect way to satisfy your sweet tooth.
+The perfect easy treat to satisfy your sweet tooth.

 Do you ever get a recipe stuck in your head?
 For me, it’s kind of like getting a song stuck in my head.
 When that happens, I listen to it/sing it 9,000 times and then I get it out of my system.
 My latest cookie craving was kind of like that.
 I wanted monster cookie bars.
 Have I ever had monster cookie bars?
 Nope.
 Sure haven’t.
 But, I have had monster cookies and peanut butter blondies, and this seemed like the perfect marriage of the two.